 The state of Florida recognizes the federal overtime regulations set forth by the FLSA.
 If an employee works more than 40 hours in an average seven-day workweek, the employee is to receive an overtime rate of 1.5x of the employee's regular hourly rate.

-Exemptions and special rules may apply to the following:
+These exemptions and special rules may apply to the following:

 Florida does not require employers to give specific meal or rest breaks to adult employees.
 However, employers that offer employees breaks must adhere to the specific guidelines set forth by the FLSA regarding meal and rest breaks.

-Note that each time minimum wage is updated, the labor law poster must be replaced in the workplace.
+Note that each time the minimum wage is updated, the labor law poster must be replaced in the workplace.
 A labor law poster subscription service will automatically provide updated mandatory notices that need to be posted for employees as additional changes take place with Florida's state or local laws.

 If an employee has not received the lawful minimum wage, the employer must be notified by the employee of the claim.
 After giving the employer 15 days to resolve the issue of unpaid wages, an employee can bring a civil action lawsuit against the employer.